 The costliest $29 they'll ever win: NJ levies $25K fine

 ATLANTIC CITY, N.J.
-(AP) — Enabling a Nevada man to win $29 illegally gambling online on a New Jersey site has cost a technology company nearly 1,000 times that amount.
+(AP) — A gambler from Nevada lost $29 on a New Jersey internet gambling site, but the transactions cost a technology company $25,000.

 The state Division of Gaming Enforcement says the Malta-based company, which provides online gambling for Atlantic City's Hard Rock casino, had a technical vulnerability last summer.

-Note: This story has been corrected to show the gambler lost $29, instead of winning it.